In the `archiveParams` tag, what scenarios are `sorted=true` and `sorted=false` applicable to?

 {% endarchiveParams %}

-Q3: How does the data type of custom fields manifest in the template?
+Q3: How do custom field data types manifest in the template?
 For example, numbers, text, or checkboxes.